9 Horror Movie Remakes That Are Actually Worth Your Time

 The Blob (1988)

-The Blob, released in 1988, is a remake of the 1958 film of the same name.
-While the original film holds a certain charm, this version manages to surpass it in several aspects.
+The Blob, released in 1988, is a remake of the 1958 film of the same name, and while the original film holds a certain charm, this version manages to surpass it.
 (And guess what, it's getting ANOTHER remake).

-The Blob itself is incredibly well-designed and the practical effects used to depict its movements and attacks are pretty impressive.
-Fans of the horror genre will not be disappointed in the level of gore and special effects present in this one.
+The Blob itself is incredibly well-designed and the practical effects used to depict its movements and attacks are pretty impressive and fans of the horror genre will not be disappointed in the level of gore and special effects present in this one.

-One major criticism of the film I have though is the design of the blob itself.
+One major criticism of the film though was the design of the blob itself.
 If you're like me, you may find the blob's appearance a lot less menacing compared to the original, nevertheless, the practical effects used to bring the blob to life is still pretty good.
 [The Blob 1988 on IMDB]

 The Fly (1986)